Lawyers Express Safety Concerns For Trump Whistleblower

 In a separate letter to the top Democrats and Republicans on the Senate and House intelligence committees, the whistleblower's lawyers called for lawmakers to "speak out in favor of whistleblower protection and reiterate that this is a protected system where retaliation is not permitted, whether direct or implied."

-Trump posted a series of tweets late Sunday reiterating his defense of a July phone call with Ukrainian President Volodymyr Zelenskiy that is at the center of the whistleblower complaint.
+Trump has been repeadedly posting on Twitter, reiterating his defense of a July phone call with Ukrainian President Volodymyr Zelenskiy that is at the center of the whistleblower complaint.

+"Again, the President of Ukraine said there was NO (ZERO) PRESSURE PUT ON HIM BY ME.
+Case closed," Trump tweeted Monday.

 According to a copy of the whistleblower complaint released last week, the person said they "received information from multiple U.S. Government officials that the President of the United States is using the power of his office to solicit interference from a foreign country in the 2020 U.S. election."